YongqingLi14/codenames-ai-analysis/README.md

 ## Instructions
 - Docker image: yongqingli/codenames_ai

-- To test the pipeline of the project:
-  `python3 run.py test`
+- To test the pipeline of the project: `python3 run.py test`

-- To view full results: (total time will take ~15 hours) `python3 run.py all'
+- To view full results (total time will take ~15 hours): `python3 run.py all`

-- To revert the repo back to its original state:
-  `python2 run.py clean`
+- To revert the repo back to its original state: `python2 run.py clean`

 - Results will be in Report.ipynb and Report.html